Home Legal Product Disclosure Statement

 Marketplace means an e-commerce platform that facilitates the sale of products and services by a third party.

-Maturity Date (or Settlement Date) means the agreed date on which the funds that are being exchanged must be received by us.
+Maturity Date (or Settlement Date or Delivery Date) means the agreed date on which the funds that are being exchanged must be received by us.
 This date may be brought forward or extended by OFX at its discretion.

 NAB means the National Australia Bank Limited ABN 12 004 044 937.

-OFX Terms and Conditions means the master agreement that we will ask you to enter into before we begin transacting with you.
+OFX Terms and Conditions means the master agreement or general terms and conditions that we will ask you to enter into before we begin transacting with you.

 Option Confirmation means an email confirmation provided to you by us confirming the details of the Option Agreement.